Christianity in pre-Islamic Arabia: North Arabia

+The first accounts of Christians and Christian conversion in Arabia appear in the New Testament in the first century, including in Paul the Apostle's Letter to the Galatians (1:15–17) and the Book of Acts (Acts 2:8, 11).
+In the mid-third century, Christian institutions organized two church councils, known now as the Councils of Arabia, to condemn the heresy of Beryllus of Bostra, the earliest recorded bishop in the province of Roman Arabia seated in the metropolis Bostra, for believing that both body and soul are lost between death and the Last Judgement (Ecclesiastical History, 6:37).
+By the fourth century, significant communities of Christians existed among desert Arabs, especially in the Sinai Peninsula and the province of Roman Arabia.
+Saint Moses, named "Apostle of the Saracens" by the Romans, was a hermit and, at the behest of the Syrian Arab warrior-queen Mawiyya of the Tanukhid tribe, became another one of the first known Arab bishops.

+The growth of Christianity among Arabs was fuelled by missionary efforts.
 Many hagiographical sources record stories of Christian holy men converting groups of Arabs to Christianity.
 These stories followed a common template: first, an Arabian community interacts with a monk (or other kind of holy man).
 Shortly afterwards, the community renounces polytheism and idol worship.
 Finally, a church is built.
 Missionaries described in these accounts included Ahudemmeh (d.
 575), Euthymius the Great (d.
 473), Simeon Stylites (died 459), and the events leading to the construction of the shrine of St. Sergius at Resafa patronized by Al-Mundhir III, leader of the Ghassanid tribe.